-On arrival to the centre, many of the residents were observed to be up and about in the sitting rooms, dining room and entrance hall, while others were having breakfast in their rooms or being assisted with their personal care.
+On arrival to the centre, many of the residents were observed to be up and about in the sitting rooms, dining room and entrance hall, while others were in their rooms or being assisted with their personal care.
 There was ample space within the centre for residents to mobilise around according to their abilities.
 Staff who were providing care and assistance to residents were observed to provide this care in an unhurried and respectful manner, taking into account each residents abilities and cognition.
-Residents and staff welcomed the inspector in the centre and there was a relaxed atmosphere.

-The centre's enclosed garden could be accessed through double doors from the dining room.
-This door was unlocked during the inspection.
-Another door to the garden, leading from a corridor, was accessed via a coded keypad.
-This entrance provide ramped wheelchair access.
-Staff told the inspector they would often leave this door open in good weather.
-The centre operated over two floors with 18 residents residing on the first floor.
-There was no communal space on the first floor.
-Residents who resided here required various levels of assistance from staff to move between floors.
-Movement from one floor to another was via the use of a stair lift.
-The centre's statement of purpose reflects the need for residents to be assessed as suitable to use the stair lift, should they occupy a room on the first floor.
-On the day of inspection, the vast majority of residents on the first floor spent a large amount of time downstairs.
-The inspector spoke to residents on the first floor who said they were always encouraged to come downstairs and that staff always assisted them promptly to use the stair lift.
+Residents and staff welcomed the inspector into the centre and there was a relaxed atmosphere.
+The centre's enclosed garden could be accessed through the main dining room on the ground floor.
+This door was unlocked during the inspection and was being used by residents who wanted to take in the sunshine and fresh air.
+The main door to the centre was open during the day, and the reception area was supervised.
+This had been appropriately risk assessed and residents were observed coming and going from the grounds to the front of the centre throughout the day.
+The centre operated over two floors with communal space on each floor.
+Residents who resided on the first floor required various levels of assistance from staff to move between floors.
+Movement from one floor to another was via the use of a two passenger lifts or stairs which were keypad coded.

+On the day of inspection, a number of residents on the first floor spent a large amount of time downstairs.
+Many others choose to spend time in the first floor communal areas.
+The inspector spoke to residents on the first floor who said they were always encouraged to come downstairs and that staff always assisted them promptly to use the lift, if required.
 Residents who spent the day of the inspection in their room told the inspector that it was purely by choice, and that they could go downstairs whenever they chose to.
-The stair lift was being serviced on the day of inspection, and additionally, there was work being done to upgrade fire doors on the first floor.
-Staff ensured that residents were aware of this.
-The improvement works did not have a negative impact on the residents' day, as most of the residents were downstairs at the time.

 Overall, the centre was very well maintained with suitable furnishings, equipment and decorations.
-Many residents' bedrooms were nicely decorated with personal belongings such as photographs and artwork.
-The centre was exceptionally clean and tidy in all areas.
+Residents' bedrooms were spacious and comfortable, and were nicely decorated with personal belongings such as photographs and artwork.
+Each room showed the resident's personality.
+The centre was clean and tidy in all areas.
 The corridors were wide with appropriate handrails fixed to the walls to assist residents to mobilise safely.